ThinkDataEd/student/docs/unit1/lesson5.md

 variability and can be answered with data.
 A good way to determine this is to ask: *Do we need to see the data to answer the question?*

-3. Below are the 2 questions from the previous lesson:
+3. Below are the 2 questions:

     100. How old am I?